MicrosoftDocs/Viva/Viva/insights/org-team-insights/meeting-effectiveness.md

 !['Improve meeting practices' insight](../Images/WpA/Use/org-meeting-effectiveness-improve.png)

-For **Improve meeting practices**, the **Meeting effectiveness** tab provides a percentage insight that shows how many employees spend most of their meeting time in long or large meetings and a visual insight that shows the percentage of meetings attended, divided into four categories.
+For **Improve meeting practices**, the **Meeting effectiveness** page provides a percentage insight that shows how many employees spend most of their meeting time in long or large meetings and a visual insight that shows the percentage of meetings attended, divided into four categories.

 |Percentage insight  |Metric| Calculation
 |----------|-----------|-----------------|